Fuel System

 High Speed & Power:

 Full-Throttle puts maximum strain on the insides of your motor.
-Extra fuel helps to “cool” the rings, pistons, and valves, helping them not to “burn” under the strain.
+Extra fuel helps to “cool” the rings, pistons, and valves, helping them not to “burn” under the extra strain of full-power combustion.

 You don’t care about economy at Wide Open Throttle (WOT)